Describe the internals of the Oracle segment header.

 Oracle uses the following structures to manage free space: the master freelists, super master freelists, freelist groups, process freelists,

-The SlideShow below reviews the high water mark, and other segment header internal structures Oracle uses to manage free space.
+and transaction freelists.
+The following series of images below reviews the high water mark, and other segment header internal structures Oracle uses to manage free space.

 OPS and the super master freelist